monraza/monraza.github.io/content/artifacts/vibe_coding_handbook.md

 2. **Test Core Functionality**

    Test Checklist for Feature 1:
-   - [ ] Meets all ACs as mentioend in the PRD
+   - [ ] Meets all ACs as mentioned in the PRD
    - [ ] Data saves correctly
    - [ ] Validation works for invalid input
    - [ ] Error messages display properly